 The Library is the foundation on which the University of Virginia built a transformative educational community.
-The Library partners in learning and collaborates in discovery by creating inclusive and sustainable collections, services, spaces, and infrastructure, and plays an integral role in UVA's ability to maintain its standing as a top-ranked public institution of higher education.
-The Library provides access to a rich array of physical and digital scholarly materials that include more than 20 million manuscripts and archives, about 5 million printed volumes, more than 187,000 journal subscriptions, and millions of non-text materials such as images, audio, video, data sets, and more.
+The Library partners in learning and collaborates in discovery by creating inclusive and sustainable collections, services, spaces, and infrastructure, and plays an integral role in UVA’s ability to maintain its standing as a top-ranked public institution of higher education.
+It provides access to a rich array of physical and digital scholarly materials that include more than 20 million manuscripts and archives, about 5 million printed volumes, more than 207,000 journal subscriptions, and millions of non-text materials such as images, audio, video, data sets, and more.

 Ten facilities and a sophisticated online environment serve the entire University community and support all academic programs.

 Alderman Library houses materials in the social sciences and humanities as well as the Library's depository collections of state, federal, and international documents, and is home to the Scholars' Lab, a technology center for the digital humanities.
 Opened in 1938, Alderman is soon to undergo a major renovation.

 The Charles L. Brown Science and Engineering Library, open 24 hours a day, five days a week, and its satellites (Astronomy, Mathematics, and Physics) serve the research needs of the University's scientific community.

 The University's world-renowned collection of manuscripts and rare books is located in the Albert and Shirley Small Special Collections Library, in the same building where public programs and exhibitions are hosted by the Mary and David Harrison Institute for American History, Literature, and Culture.

 Clemons Library, also open 24/5, contains video materials and provides advanced technology and digital media services in the Robertson Media Center.
 Clemons also houses the Dathel and John Georges Student Center, the home of student advising at the University.

 Additional collections and services are available in the Fiske Kimball Fine Arts Library and the Music Library.